ckeditor/ckeditor5-dev/packages/typedoc-plugins/README.md

 ### Module fixer

-The plugin reads the module name specified in the `@module` tag name.
+The plugin reads the module name specified in the `@module` annotation.

 ```ts
 import type { TypeDefinition } from '...';